spiandorelo/pdf-signer-brazil/README.md

 # PDF signer Brazil

+>>
+AINDA ESTOU ATUALIZANDO E TESTANDO, NÃO UTILIZAR!!
+>>

 A JavaScript PDF signer with certificate CPF and CNPJ A1 ICP-Brasil for NodeJS.

-This package is fork of [vizicsaba89/pdf-signer](https://github.com/vizicsaba89/pdf-signer).
+This package is fork of [pdf-signer-brazil](https://github.com/willmdrs/pdf-signer-brazil).

 ## PDF versions
 Pdf-signer cant handle pdf stream in the moment.
 It only can works with pdf which built on XREF tables.